kristofvl/NetWirelessIMU/README.md

 # Networked Wireless IMUs

-Project started by Frederic Philips as a Masters thesis, now continued
+A project started by Frederic Philips as a Masters thesis, now continued to update a hardware/software system of networked IMUs.